bytebase/bytebase.com/content/blog/top-postgres-extension.md

    SELECT * FROM items ORDER BY embedding <-> '[3,1,2]' LIMIT 5;
    ```

-_Neon recently announced a simlar extension [`pg_embedding`](https://neon.tech/blog/pg-embedding-extension-for-vector-search).
-It claims to be 20x faster than pgvector_.

 ## Summary

 Postgres extension is a key differentiator from its main alternative MySQL.
 If the business requires geospatial
 processing, then Postgres is the only choice thanks to the PostGIS extension.
-For a complete comparison, please read [Postgres vs. MySQL](/blog/postgres-vs-mysql).
+And in the era of AI, pgvector is on
+the way to become the de-factor standard for processing vector data.

 ## Further Readings